ARM-software/abi-aa/aapcs64/aapcs64.rst

 - The rules for passing Pure Scalable Types depend on whether the arguments are named.
 It is an error to pass such types to an unprototyped function.

-The argument list is then processed according to the standard rules for procedure calls (see `Parameter Passing`_) or the appropriate variant.
+The argument list is then processed according to the standard rules for procedure calls (see `Parameter passing`_) or the appropriate variant.

 .. raw:: pdf